godotengine/godot-docs/classes/class_portal.rst

 - void  **set_shape**  **(** :ref:`Vector2Array<class_vector2array>` points  **)**

 Set the portal shape.
-The shape is an array of :ref:`Point2<class_point2>` points, representing a convex polygon in the X,Y plane.
+The shape is an array of :ref:`Vector2<class_vector2>` points, representing a convex polygon in the X,Y plane.

 .. _class_Portal_get_shape:

 - :ref:`Vector2Array<class_vector2array>`  **get_shape**  **(** **)** const

 Return the portal shape.
-The shape is an array of :ref:`Point2<class_point2>` points, representing a convex polygon in the X,Y plane.
+The shape is an array of :ref:`Vector2<class_vector2>` points, representing a convex polygon in the X,Y plane.

 .. _class_Portal_set_enabled:

 - void  **set_enabled**  **(** :ref:`bool<class_bool>` enable  **)**

-Enable the portal (it is enabled by default though), disabling it will cause the parent :ref:`RoomInstance<class_roominstance>` to not be visible any longer when looking through the portal.
+Enable the portal (it is enabled by default though), disabling it will cause the parent :ref:`VisualInstance<class_visualinstance>` to not be visible any longer when looking through the portal.

 .. _class_Portal_is_enabled:

 - :ref:`bool<class_bool>`  **is_enabled**  **(** **)** const

 Return whether the portal is active.
-When disabled it causes the parent :ref:`RoomInstance<class_roominstance>` to not be visible any longer when looking through the portal.
+When disabled it causes the parent :ref:`VisualInstance<class_visualinstance>` to not be visible any longer when looking through the portal.

 .. _class_Portal_set_disable_distance: